What Is Visa Quota in Dubai? Rules and Key Considerations (2026)

 Incomplete Documentation

-Missing or outdated documents can slow down the process.
-Ensuring all paperwork is accurate and current is essential.
+Missing or outdated documents are among the most common causes of delay.
+Ensuring all paperwork is accurate and current before submission keeps the process moving.

 Compliance Issues